 - You must have a DWI within the past five years, or be court ordered by a judge to treatment.

 - You must be willing to abstain from using alcohol and/ or drugs while you are attending the program.

 - You must be willing to explore and attend 12-Step programs or other community support groups.

-Every New Mexican has the opportunity and resources available, to engage in a process of recovery from alcohol/drug addiction and/ or mental illness.
-Our vision is to strengthen and heal disrupted lives and families.
+Every New Mexican has the opportunity and resources available, to engage in the process of recovery from alcohol, substance use, and/or mental health disorders through CCTP treatment.
+Our vision is to strengthen and help heal disrupted lives and families.
 We envision a system of care where individuals with alcohol and substance use addiction disorders are treated with dignity and respect.

-- To engage Family members and assist them learn how to deal with an active user.
+- To engage family members and assist them to learn how to deal with an active user.

-- Provide evidence-based treatment, prevention, and clinical assistance for addictions via mental health services, Intensive Outpatient Treatment and Continuing Care Services for families.
+- Provide evidence-based treatment, prevention, and clinical assistance for addictions via mental health services and Intensive Outpatient Treatment.

 - Provide culturally and linguistically competent treatment that is responsive to the diverse citizens of New Mexico.

 - To reduce the recidivism of DWI in Bernalillo County.

 - Professionally train NMHU Social Work students and community professionals in the treatment of mental health, alcohol and substance use disorders.